 Security is as much a people problem as it's a technology problem.
 Historically, we didn't discuss the need for positive security culture.
 The approach to security was more technical and less human - we tried and failed to solve the security problem by building or buying tools to detect, fix and deter security issues.

-- Embed designated security engineers and architects in your product/project team squads.
+Embed designated security engineers and architects in your product/project team squads.
 This approach is a simple extension of embedding Ops engineers as part of the team.
-The security engineer is involved in sprint planning, design session, code reviews (where possible), building personal relationships, educating the peers on security best practice, and creating graphs/stats to track security metrics.
-By making security part of the development lifecycle, you
+The security engineer is involved in sprint planning, design session, code reviews (where possible), building personal relationships, educating the peers on security best practices, and creating graphs/stats to track security metrics.
+By making security part of the development lifecycle, you.

 Collect data and metrics to understand the ROI of your security investment.

 Number of tickets/user-stories that impact access control, handling sensitive data

 The number of defects related to security.
 Use these to compare which feature set of the platform has more issues and do a root cause analysis to understand if there is a fundamental problem with the development methodology for the application framework, e.g. android app has more bugs than the iOS app.

 Bug bounties (from external users or security researchers)